microsoft/azuredevopslabs/labs/vsts/pul/exploratorytesting/readme.md

     ![](images/021.png)

 1. Enter **"Search for jumper leads fails"** as the name of the bug.
 All the screenshots and videos captured earlier are already a part of the bug.
 In addition to this the image action log (user actions) has also been inserted for you so that it's easy for others to easily reproduce the issue.
-Click **Save** to save the bug to TFS.
+Click **Save** to save the bug to VSTS.

     ![](images/022.png)